Berea-CS-Courses/capstone-project-TMGWill/Deliverables/D2 - Project Decomposition.md

       * A room that will be empty and uneventful
     * Events
       * A room that could be combat, a treasure (something that will benefit the player), or maybe something that has no impact beyond entertainment purposes
-* Traversal
-  * Give player options to move in a certain direction
-    * Left, Right, Forward, Back
-  * Keep track of position
-    * This will determine what options they have depending on where they are
-  *  Find appropiate spots to restrict player movement and when to implement them
-     *  When moving to a different area and not allowing player to go back
-     *  After doing an event and not allowing player to go back
 * Class(es)
   * Will determine skills and starting stats
   * Warrior